 American, European and Global Depositary Receipts.
-The Underlying Funds in which the Funds invest may hold American Depository Receipts ("ADRs") as well as other "hybrid" forms of ADRs, including European Depositary Receipts ("EDRs") and Global Depositary Receipts ("GDRs"), which are certificates evidencing ownership of shares of a foreign issuer.
+An Underlying Fund may hold ADRs as well as other "hybrid" forms of ADRs, including European Depositary Receipts ("EDRs") and Global Depositary Receipts ("GDRs"), which are certificates evidencing ownership of shares of a foreign issuer.
 These certificates are issued by depository banks and generally trade on an established market in the United States or elsewhere.
 The underlying shares are held in trust by a custodian bank or similar financial institution in the issuer's home country.
 The depository bank may not have physical custody of the underlying securities at all times and may charge fees for various services, including forwarding dividends and interest and corporate actions.
-ADRs are alternatives to directly purchasing the underlying foreign securities in their national markets and currencies.
-However, ADRs continue to be subject to many of the risks associated with investing directly in foreign securities including increased market, illiquidity, currency, political, information and other risks, and even where traded in U.S. dollars are subject to currency risk if the underlying security is traded in a foreign currency.
+ADRs are alternatives to directly purchasing the underlying foreign securities including increased market, illiquidity, currency, political, information and other risks, and even where traded in U.S. dollars are subject to currency risk if the underlying security is traded in a foreign currency.
 GDRs, EDRs, and other similar instruments may be issued by a U.S. or non-U.S. entity and may be traded in other currencies.
 GDRs are tradable both in the United States and Europe and are designed for use throughout the world.
-EDRs are issued in bearer form and are designed for use in European securities markets.
-See "Foreign Securities" for more information on the risks of investing in foreign securities.
+EDRs are issued in bearer form and are designed for use in European securities.

 Cyber Security Risk.
 Each Fund and its service providers may be prone to operational and information security risks resulting from breaches in cyber security.
 A breach in cyber security refers to both intentional and unintentional events that may cause a Fund to lose proprietary information, suffer data corruption, or lose operational capacity.
 Breaches in cyber security include, among other behaviors, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized release of confidential information or various other forms of cyber-attacks.
-Cyber security breaches affecting the Funds, or the Adviser, custodian, transfer agent, intermediaries and other third-party service providers may adversely impact the Funds.
-For instance, cyber security breaches may interfere with the processing of shareholder transactions, impact a Fund's ability to calculate its NAVs, cause the release of private shareholder information or confidential business information, impede trading, subject the Funds to regulatory fines or financial losses and/or cause reputational damage.
+Cyber security breaches affecting the Funds or the Adviser, custodian, transfer agent, intermediaries and other third-party service providers may adversely impact the Funds.
+For instance, cyber security breaches may interfere with the processing of shareholder transactions, impact a Fund's ability to calculate its net asset value ("NAV"), cause the release of private shareholder information or confidential business information, impede trading, subject the Funds to regulatory fines or financial losses and/or cause reputational damage.
 A Fund may also incur additional costs for cyber security risk management purposes.
-Similar types of cyber security risks are also present for issuers of securities in which a Fund may invest (i.e. Underlying Funds), which could result in material adverse consequences for such issuers and may cause the Fund's investment in such companies to lose value.
-While the Funds and their service providers have established information technology and data security programs and have in place business continuity plans and other systems designed to prevent losses and mitigate cyber security risk, there are inherent limitations in such plans and systems, including the possibility that certain risks have not been identified or that cyber-attacks may be highly sophisticated.
-Furthermore, the Funds have limited ability to prevent or mitigate cyber security incidents affecting third-party service providers, and such third-party ser
+Similar types of cyber security is in such companies to lose value.
+While the Funds and their service providers have established information technology and data security programs and have in place business continuity plans and other systems designed to prevent losses and mitigate cyber security risk, there are inherent limitations in such plans and systems, including the possibility that certain risks have no been identified or that cyber-attacks may be highly sophisticated.
+Furthermore, the Funds have limited ability to prevent or mitigate cyber security incidents affecting third-party service providers may have limited indemnification obligations to the Funds, the Underlying Funds, or their respective investment adviser.